Arcas (ARCAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Arcas Historical Price

-According to the latest data gathered on Arcas live price page, the current price of Arcas is 0.02037761USD.
-The circulating supply of Arcas(ARCAS) is 69.43M ARCAS , giving it a market capitalization of $1.41M.
+According to the latest data gathered on Arcas live price page, the current price of Arcas is 0.02165642USD.
+The circulating supply of Arcas(ARCAS) is 69.43M ARCAS , giving it a market capitalization of $1.50M.

 The Arcas Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARCAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.